26 Family Friendly Things To Do In Philadelphia With Kids

 Once Upon A Nation Storytelling

 Award-winning and one-of-a-kind, the At the Once Upon A Nation Storytelling Bench within Philadelphia’s Historic District is where you can hear stories of the past that shaped our nation’s history in the places where they happened.
 Listen to uniformed storytellers share free, 3-5-minute stories while spilling some historical secrets along the way.
-Kids will get a kick out of finding and sitting at all six benches in historic Philadelphia.
+Kids will get a kick out of finding and sitting at all the benches in historic Philadelphia.

 Wanamaker Grand Court